jeftegoes/AwsOverview/Machine Learning/AI and ML.md

   - **Adjust hyperparameters** (but you can't "add" them).
   - Ensembling (combine multiple models to get accurate results).

+# 28. Early Stopping

+- **Early Stopping** is a **regularization technique** that automatically stops model training when the performance on the **validation dataset** no longer improves.
+- **How It Works**
+  1. Train the model over multiple epochs.
+  2. Monitor the validation loss or validation accuracy.
+  3. Stop training when performance stops improving for a specified number of epochs (patience).

-# 27. When is Machine Learning NOT appropriate?
+# 29. When is Machine Learning NOT appropriate?

 - Imagine a well-framed problem like this one:
   - A deck contains five red cards, three blue cards, and two yellow cards.
 What is the probability of drawing a blue card?